Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Introduction

-In this paper, we describe the above-mentioned challenges in the context of practically deployed anonymous credential systems in detail and argue that using general-purpose \acp{zkp} such as \acp{snark} that matured in cryptocurrency privacy~\citep{benSasson2014zerocash} and scaling~\citep{thibault2022rollup} projects allows addressing these and other pressing requirements for the broad adoption of anonymous credentials.
-We thus bridge the related research streams from cryptography on (\ac{snark}-based) anonymous credentials~\citep[e.g.,~][]{delignat2016cinderella, schanzenbach2019zklaims, rosenberg2022zkcreds, maram2021CanDID} with the \ac{ssi} domain~\citep[e.g.,~][]{cucko2021decentralizedSSI,soltani2021surveyssi,sedlmeir2022ssidps,young2022real} based on our own implementation of \ac{snark}-based anonymous credentials and experiences from our active involvement in several \ac{ssi} projects in industry and the public sector.
+In this paper, we detail the above-mentioned challenges, as well as further shortcomings of anonymous credentials constructed from special-purpose \acp{zkp}, in the context of practically deployed anonymous credential systems.
+We argue that using general-purpose verifiable computation in the form of \acp{snark} that have matured in the context of cryptocurrency privacy~\citep{benSasson2014zerocash,buterin2023blockchain,feng2019surveyblockchainprivacy} and scaling~\citep{thibault2022rollup,lavaur2023rollup,gangwal2023surveylayertwo} projects over the last decade allows addressing pressing shortcomings that have thus far inhibited the broad adoption of anonymous credentials.
+We thus bridge the related research streams from cryptography on the design of special-purpose \ac{zkp}-based anonymous credentials~\citep[e.g.,][]{camenisch2001efficient,sudarsono2011efficient,camenisch2017practical} and \ac{snark}-based) anonymous credentials~\citep[e.g.,][]{kosba2015coco,delignat2016cinderella, schanzenbach2019zklaims,rosenberg2022zkcreds, maram2021CanDID,heiss2022onchain,yeoh2023fidoac} with requirements from the \ac{ssi} domain~\citep[e.g.,~][]{cucko2021decentralizedSSI,soltani2021surveyssi,sedlmeir2022ssidps,young2022real,schwalm2022eidas}.
+We do so grounded on our own implementation of \ac{snark}-based anonymous credentials\footnote{See \url{https://github.com/applied-crypto/heimdall}.} and experiences from our active involvement in several \ac{ssi} projects and workshops in industry and the public sector.
 We structure our work as follows.
-First, we give a basic understanding of \ac{ssi}, the concept of digital attestations stored in digital wallet applications, related terminology, and technical foundations of \ac{snark} in Section~\ref{sec:background}.
-Next, we comprehensively survey related work on anonymous credentials in practice and cryptography research and outline which requirements for broad adoption these implementations address and which features are still missing in Section~\ref{sec:related_work}.
-After that, we describe how to implement these lacking features with \acp{snark} (Section~\ref{sec:design}).
-We evaluate the corresponding performance to demonstrate that this approach can already be considered practical for use in mobile wallet apps as of today in Section~\ref{sec:evaluation}.
-We also discuss further limitations of \ac{ssi} that general-purpose \acp{zkp} and in particular designated verifier \acp{snark} can address in Section~\ref{sec:discussion}.
-We conclude by outlining limitations and pointing towards avenues for future research in Section~\ref{sec:conclusion}.
+First, we give a basic understanding of \ac{ssi}, the concept of digital attestations stored in digital wallet applications, related terminology, and technical foundations of \acp{snark} in Section~\ref{sec:background}.
+Next, in Section~\ref{sec:related_work}, we comprehensively survey related work on anonymous credentials in cryptography research and practice.
+Instead of outlining the mathematical and cryptographic foundations of these constructions, we focus on discussing which requirements for broad adoption existing implementations address and which features are still missing.
+After that, we describe one way of implementing anonymous credentials including these lacking features with \acp{snark} (Section~\ref{sec:design}).
+We also conduct a performance analysis to demonstrate that this approach can be considered practical for use in mobile wallet apps as of today in Section~\ref{sec:evaluation}.
+In Section~\ref{sec:discussion}, we discuss further requirements of \ac{ssi} that general-purpose \acp{zkp} can address; including customizable predicates, data-minimized issuance, and designated verifier presentations.
+We conclude by mentioning remaining limitations and pointing towards avenues for future research in Section~\ref{sec:conclusion}.